-The Implementing Regulation provided allocations for 26 ECAIs, including Feri EuroRating Services AG (Feri).
+The ECAI Allocation Regulation provided for allocations regading 26 ECAIs, including Feri EuroRating Services AG (Feri).
 Feri no longer meets the ECAI definition as set out in Article 13(40) of Solvency II, given the withdrawal of its CRA registration by ESMA.

-3. Background and rationale
+2. Background and rationale